pawelkruzynski/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_18_gradio_stable_diffusion_webui/guide.en-gb.md

 When your app is ready for use, you will be able to generate your first images using the default checkpoint.

-For your information, the `--volume` parameter allows to use both Swift and S3 buckets.
-However, it's important to note that for S3 usage, a proper configuration is necessary.
-If S3 is not configured yet and you wish to use it, please read the [S3 compliance guide](/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance).
+For your information, the `--volume` parameter allows to use both Swift and S3* compatible Object Storage buckets.
+However, it's important to note that for S3 compatible usage, a proper configuration is necessary.
+If S3 compatible is not configured yet and you wish to use it, please read the [S3 compatible compliance guide](/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance).

 ### Step 3: Add Stable Diffusion checkpoints